-If the Amended 2018 Plan is approved by our stockholders, we expect to have approximately 12,100,000 shares available for grant after our Annual Meeting, which we anticipate being a pool of shares sufficient for grants into 2024, and necessary to provide a predictable amount of equity for attracting, retaining, and motivating employees in the near term.
-The size of our request is also reasonable in light of the equity granted to our employees and directors over the past year.
+If the Amended 2018 Plan is approved by our stockholders, we expect to have approximately 11,400,000 shares available for grant after our Annual Meeting, which we anticipate being a pool of shares sufficient for grants into 2025, and necessary to provide a predictable amount of equity for attracting, retaining, and motivating employees in the near term.
+We believe that the size of our request is also reasonable in light of the equity granted to our employees and directors over the past year.